apache/nuttx/boards/arm/samv7/samv71-xult/README.txt

 the same embarrassment:

 - The maXTouch Xplained Pro has an Omron XF2M-5015-1A connector.
-There is a black bar at back (toward the baord).
+There is a black bar at back (toward the board).
 Raise that bar and insert the cable with the contacts away from the board.
 Lower that bar to lock the cable in place.